George Kunz

-George Kunz (born July 5, 1947) is a former American football offensive lineman in the National Football League from 1969–1978 and 1980 with the Atlanta Falcons 1969–1974 and Baltimore Colts 1975-1978 & 1980.
+George James Kunz (born July 5, 1947) is an American former professional football player who was an offensive lineman in the National Football League (NFL) from 1969 to 1980.
+He played college football with the Notre Dame Fighting Irish, earning consensus All-American honors in 1968.

+Kunz was selected in the first round of the 1969 NFL/AFL draft with the second overall pick.
+He was a seven-time Pro Bowl selection in the NFL, playing with the Atlanta Falcons (1969–1974) and Baltimore Colts (1975–1980).

-He is now an attorney practicing in Las Vegas, Nevada.
+In his later years Kunz worked as an attorney practicing in Las Vegas, Nevada.

 College career

 Tackle at the University of Notre Dame, he was 1968 consensus First-team All-American and a member of 1966 Notre Dame national championship team.
 He was a two-year starter at right offensive tackle and co-captain of Irish team in 1968.
 In addition he was National Football Foundation Scholar-Athlete honoree in 1968, being voted Academic All-American in 1968 and winner of NCAA post-graduate scholarship.

+Kunz was regarded as the best offensive lineman of his draft class in 1969.

-NFL career
+Professional career

-Kunz was selected in the 1st Round of the 1969 NFL Draft by the Falcons with the 2nd overall selection.
-In 1975, Kunz was traded to the Colts along with the Falcons first-round pick in the 1975 NFL Draft (No. 3 overall) for the Colts first round pick (No. 1 overall pick-used to select QB Steve Bartkowski) and a sixth-round pick.
+Kunz was selected in the 1st Round of the 1969 NFL/AFL draft by the Falcons with the 2nd overall selection.
+He was a bulwark of the Atlanta offense, playing right tackle, a key part of a line that limited Falcons opponents to just 31 sacks in 1971.

+In January 1975, Kunz was traded to the Baltimore Colts as part of a pick-flip with the Falcons in the 1975 NFL draft.
+The Colts, who held the top overall pick in the draft swapped it to the Falcons for Kunz plus Atlanta's first pick, number 3 overall.
+In addition, the Colts gave Atlanta a sixth-round pick in the deal.
+The Falcons used the number 1 overall pick to select quarterback Steve Bartkowski.

+Kunz suffered a back injury in the first game of the 1978 season that knocked him out not just for the rest of that year, but for the entire 1979 Colts campaign.
+Kunz managed to return in 1980, seeing action in 9 games with 6 starts, before calling it a career.

-Kunz established himself as one of the premier offensive linemen of his generation, being named to the Pro Bowl team 7 times (1969, 1971-73.
-1975-77) in a 9-year span.
+Kunz established himself as one of the premier offensive linemen of his generation, being named to the Pro Bowl team 7 times (1969, 1971–73.
+1975–77) in a 9-year span.
 In addition, Kunz was named All-Pro in 1972, 1973 and 1975, 2nd Team All-Pro in 1976 & 1977.
 Kunz was also All-Conference in 1973, 1975, 1976, and 1977 and 2nd team All-Conference in 1972 and 1974.

 He was named as the Seagram's Seven Crowns of Sports Offensive Lineman of the Year in both 1976 and 1977 and was selected as the AFC choice for the NFLPA/Coca-Cola Offensive Lineman of the Year Award in 1976.